ttodgers221/mmoitems/README.md

 - the issue is not caused by another plugin.
 If you think that it is a compatibility issue, try temporarily disabling other plugins and see if it fixes the issue.
 - you specify **exactly** how to reproduce the issue.
 An under-detailed issue will be marked `invalid` till sufficient information is given.
 - you include **every** of the MMOItems console logs and other linked logs.
 If you are unsure of what logs are linked to your issue, just paste the entire server logs using a pastebin.
 The more information the better.

-Always double-check your entire server logs (search for the "MMOItems" pattern using a text editor) for plugin startup errors before reporting an issue, bugs are very often related to other previous errors which prevented MMOItems from successfully loading.
+- you went through your entire server logs (search for the "MMOItems" pattern using a text editor) looking for either **start-up, on-join, or on-load** plugin errors.
+Plugin issues are often related to these types of errors.